andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 ---
-title: Register-based research with Stata
+title: Register-based research with Stata, part 1
-subtitle: A series on how to handle common issues when working with registry-data in Stata
+subtitle: Introduction to the guide and the data example
 date: 2022-01-25T12:10:42.654Z
 summary: Stata is excellent for register-based research, but the learning curve can be steep and it is easy to get lost when you are standing in front of a